 - Theft or damage of a stationary bicycle.
 This cover usually extends around the UK, but some policies include Europe and the rest of the world.

-- Damage to a bicycle due to an accident, if it’s being ridden as normal on the road.
+- Accidental damage, if the bike being ridden as normal on the road.

 - Loss or damage of accessories attached to the bicycle itself.

 Premium cover, either included with higher-end policies or added on as extras with others, includes:

 - Personal accident , if you're injured or killed while riding your bicycle.